rustdesk/doc.rustdesk.com/content/self-host/Client Deployment/_index.en.md

 if($rdver -eq "1.2.2")
 {
-write-output "RustDesk $rdver en yeni sürüm"
+write-output "RustDesk $rdver is the newest version"

 exit
 }